 20 Subsequent events

-Since the year end the Company has issued 350,000 shares for net proceeds of £1,192,000.
-Details on the fourth interim dividend declared subsequent to the year end are in note 9.
+Since the year end, the Company has issued 1,568,000 shares for net proceeds of £5,910,154.
 The Directors have evaluated the period since the year end and have not noted any other subsequent adjustments.